OfficeDev/office-js-docs-pr/docs/excel/make-custom-functions-compatible-with-xll-udf.md

 ---
 title: 'Extend custom functions with XLL user-defined functions'
-description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions (preview)' ms.date: 05/06/2019
+description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions (preview)' ms.date: 05/08/2019
 localization_priority: Normal
 ---

 # Extend custom functions with XLL user-defined functions (preview)

 If you have existing Excel XLLs, you can build equivalent custom functions in an Excel add-in to extend your solution features to other platforms such as online or macOS.
 However, Excel add-ins don't have all of the functionality available in XLLs.
-Depending on the functionality your solution uses, the XLL may provide a better experience than the Excel add-in custom functions on Excel for Windows.
+Depending on the functionality your solution uses, the XLL may provide a better experience than the Excel add-in custom functions in Excel on Windows.

 [!include[COM add-in and XLL UDF compatibility note](../includes/xll-compatibility-note.md)]